-The Conestogo Public School staff of thirty is a talented and dedicated group of individuals.
+The Conestogo Public School staff of 26 is a talented and dedicated group of individuals.
 Our teachers deliver quality programs to our students and bring their own unique interests to the classroom to enhance educational programming.
 Strong classroom learning is enhanced by instruction from specialists; many of our teachers hold additional qualifications and specialist designations in their areas of expertise.
-These include areas such as French, Mathematics, Music, Physical Education, Reading, Special Education, and Visual Arts.
+These include areas such as French, Mathematics, Music, Physical Education, Reading, Special Education, Guidance, and Visual Arts.

 Special Education Programs